I'm Always Behind No Matter How Hard I Work!>

 What would you say if she were trying, but it was very hard for her, and she felt discouraged?

-What would you hope you said when you felt frustrated with her progress?
+What would you hope you'd say when she or you felt frustrated with her progress?

 Now for Step Four